Table of Contents

 Additional extension packs can be downloaded which extend the functionality of the VirtualBox base package.
 Currently, Oracle provides the one extension pack, which can be found at http://www.virtualbox.org and provides the following added functionality:

-VirtualBox Remote Desktop Protocol (VRDP) support; see the section called “Remote display (VRDP support)”.
+VirtualBox Remote Desktop Protocol (VRDP) support; see Section 7.1, “Remote display (VRDP support)”.

-Experimental support for PCI passthrough on Linux hosts; see the section called “PCI passthrough”.
+Experimental support for PCI passthrough on Linux hosts; see Section 9.6, “PCI passthrough”.

 VirtualBox extension packages have a